CyberVolunteers/Server-v1/README.md

 The `code/` folder contains all the main code.
 The `popCornWebsite/` folder contains some react files that have been copied over to replace some of the pages to give them a new look.

 ## Running the code
 Run `npm i` in the `code` folder to install the dependencies.
 Make sure that MySql has been installed.
+There should be a user called `serverQueryManager` with a password copied to `./data/serverQueryManagerPass`.
+We called the database `cybervolunteers`.
 After that, start the server with `node index.js` or `nodemon index.js` if you want to live-refresh the code as you are editing it.